 I just got off the phone with my friend and what started as an invite to shop together turned into a conversation about how LIKEtoKNOW.it works and how bloggers make money through affiliate links.
 She found it very interesting and thought others would want to hear about how affiliate commission works, too!
 In this post, I hope to answer all of your questions about affiliate income, LIKEtoKNOW.it and how bloggers earn money through affiliate links.

 What is an affiliate link?

 In a nutshell, it is a tracking code in a link.
 With affiliate links, the person sharing is getting credit, either by referral credits to a site or by making a commission from a product or service.

 You actually may be surprised how common affiliate links are or that only think bloggers use them.
 Did you know that most online publishers have been using affiliate links for years?
 Even your everyday news sites!
-Every time you search an item and click through one of the images Google provides, they are affiliate links and Google is getting a cut of your purchase?
+Every time you search for an item and click through one of the images Google provides, they are affiliate links and Google is getting a cut of your purchase?
 The items that are shown first are also selected based on your browsing history and may potentially be sponsored or paid placement as well.
 They don’t openly disclose this, but if you look thoroughly for more details about Google Shopping links you can find information on it.
 See the little sponsored notification on the right side??

 What is Reward Style?

 In 2021, Reward Style (rS) changed its name to LTK.
 LTK is the middleman between bloggers and a brand using affiliate incentives in their marketing.
 Some retailers offer their own affiliate partnerships where people work directly with their company (ex: Amazon Affiliates).
 LTK offers multiple retailers on their site, allowing bloggers to sign up for one platform to share affiliate links from multiple retailers.
 Unlike most affiliate platforms, LTK is somewhat exclusive because you have to get accepted into the program based on your content.

 You can read the rewardStyle private policy here